Adamiro Reach · Outward track · Step 3 of 3

 When a post performed well three months ago and you want to publish a variant on another platform.

-Click “Repurpose.”
-Reach creates new inbox entries with attribution back to the original.
-Voice rewrites for the new platform.
-The visual you already paid for gets reused for free.
+Click “Rewrite.”
+Voice creates new draft for the new platform.
+The visual you already paid for can be reused for free.
+Approve and schedule in seconds.

 What you get